airbytehq/airbyte/docs/connector-development/config-based/overview.md

 There is currently only one implementation, the `SimpleRetriever`, which is defined by

 1. Requester: describes how to submit requests to the API source
-2. Paginator[^1]: describes how to navigate through the API's pages
+2. Paginator <sup>1</sup>: describes how to navigate through the API's pages
 3. Record selector: describes how to select records from an HTTP response
 4. Stream Slicer: describes how to partition the stream, enabling incremental syncs and checkpointing